-Following are the current Illinois WIOA systems in use.
-Each of these systems has been modified and updated within its respective agency independently to meet the DOL/ DOE WIOA mandates pertinent to its respective Title.
+The following are the current Illinois WIOA systems in use.
+Each of these systems have been modified and updated within their respective agencies independently to meet the DOL/DOE WIOA mandates pertinent to its respective Title.
 Illinois has successfully implemented and executed all WIOA requirements thus far.